Farrah Abraham Snags Entry To The 2019 Emmys As The Former ‘Teen Mom OG’ Star Struggles To Stay Relevant

 “Hey, she could be suffering from body dysmorphic syndrome.
 It’s a real thing.
 She’s clearly unwell and really needs good psychiatric help.
 Especially with her parenting,” diagnosed one follower.

-“Why is she even there….,” wondered another confused Instagram user.
+“Why is she even there,” wondered another confused Instagram user.

 Meanwhile, one fan thought Farrah had outsmarted everyone who was negatively commenting on her share.